-This policy applies to all staff, students, adjunct and conjoint appointments, visiting academics, and research fellows who engage in research activity under the auspices of USC.
+2.1 This policy applies to all staff, students, adjunct and conjoint appointments, visiting academics and research fellows who engage in research activity under the auspices of the University.

-The institution and researchers must comply with the Australian Code for the Responsible Conduct of Research, other relevant state and national legislation, and relevant USC policies and procedures, regardless of the research funding source or whether the research requires ethics approval.
-Failure to comply will be regarded as a breach.
+2.2 The institution and researchers must comply with the Australian Code for the Responsible Conduct of Research, other relevant state and national legislation, and relevant university policies and procedures, regardless of the research funding source or whether the research requires ethics approval.
+Failure to comply may be regarded as a breach.

-Records that provide reliable and accurate evidence of decisions and actions must be captured by all individuals engaged in research activities.
-All records must be captured in an approved records management system in accordance with USC’s Information and Records Management – Procedures.
+2.3 Records that provide reliable and accurate evidence of decisions and actions must be captured by all individuals engaged in research activities.
+All records must be captured in an approved records management system in accordance with the Information and Records Management – Procedures.

-Please refer to USC’s Glossary of terms for policies and procedures.
+Please refer to the University’s Glossary of terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness.

-Balance of probabilities: the civil standard of proof, which requires that, on the weight of evidence, it is more probably than not that a breach has occurred.
+Balance of probabilities: the civil standard of proof, which requires that on the weight of evidence it is more probable than not that a breach has occurred.

 The Code: the Australian Code for the Responsible Conduct of Research.